JuliaAttic/QuDirac.jl/docs/state_math.md

   0.4472135954999579 | 1 ⟩
 ```

-Two key observations can be made here:

-1. The basis states of a Ket are unordered.
-See the [Labels and coefficients](labels_and_coeffs.md) section for more info about Bras and Kets as data structures.
-2. States do not automatically normalize themselves under operations like addition, which leads us to the next section...
+As you can see, states do not automatically normalize themselves under operations like addition.
+This leads us to the next section...

 ---
 # Normalization